- ENTER HERE

 What are the deadlines?

-Registration for NOA17 starts on 1 March 2017 and ends at midnight on the deadline of 9 July 2017.
+Registration for NOA17 starts on 1 March 2017 and ends at midnight on the extended deadline of 23 July 2017.
 All entries must be received prior to this date in order to be considered.

 What’s Moving Image about?